GodderE2D/GodderE2D/README.md

 #### Online Projects

-- [Cordviews](https://www.cordviews.tk/): An unique Discord listing service with tons of features using new Discord technology
+- [Modslides](https://modslides.netlify.app/): Learn and discuss online moderation for your Discord servers, online forums, and more!
+- [Cordviews](https://www.cordviews.tk/): A Discord platform to find servers with trusted reviews, and trusted feedback for server admins.

 ### Social Platforms